 Article Summarizer

 Paste a public article or blog URL.
-We extract the main text and return key points you can scan in seconds, plus a bite-sized read — short paragraphs, one idea each.
+We extract and summarize the web page into key points you can scan in seconds.

 Key points & bite-sized read